-Week 8 - November 29 Blackstone, S. (2006).
+Green, M. (1996) Case Note: Padlet and please identify your name Freedom of Speech and in the responses.
+Teachers' Duties: Malcolm Ross - The Final Chapter.
+Blackstone, S. (2007).
+Case Note: The Duty to Report Suspicions of Abuse: When is a Teacher Not a Teacher?
+Education & Law Journal, 16(3).
+Kotyk, J. (2012).
+What is a Reasonable Expectation of Privacy in the Information Contained on a Work Computer?
+R v Cole.
+Blackstone, S. (2006).
 Case Note Discipline Investigations of Teachers May Be Disclosed to Parents.
-Education &amp; Law Journal , 16(1).
-Finish case studies - within the SRG Discussion and implications Case Studies of social media use, teacher/classroom and legal considerations Synchronous class November 29 Begin exploring what metaphor explains your teaching practices, views, values and desires as it will form the foundation of your personal teaching philosophy.
-Topic: Articulate your personal philosophy of teaching Asynchronous Review- Edmunds, Nickel and Badley (2015), chapter 6.
-Where were you two years ago, and where are you now in your 'teacher' journey?
+Education & Law Journal, 16(1).
+Finish case studies - within the Week 8 - Nov 30 Case Studies of Synchronous class November 30 SRG social media use, teacher/classroom • Begin exploring what metaphor Discussion and implications and legal explains your teaching practices, considerations views, values and desires as it will form the foundation of your personal teaching philosophy.
+Topic: Articulate your personal philosophy of teaching Review- Edmunds, Nickel and Asynchronous Where were you Asynchronous November 29-Badley (2015), chapter 6. two years ago, and December 6 where are you now in your Continue working on Personal 'teacher' journey?
+Teaching Philosophy Paper.
 What conversations have you been having with your colleagues, practicing teachers, and friends/family about educational and your perspective as a teacher?
-Asynchronous November 29-December 5 Continue working on Personal Teaching Philosophy Paper.
-Week 9 - December 6 Tanaka (2016), chapters 7-9 Education Philosophy How will you enact these learnings, awareness, and perspectives in your classroom?
+Week 9 - Dec 7 Tanaka (2016), chapters 7-9.
+Education Philosophy How will you enact these learnings, awareness, and perspectives in your classroom?
 How do you build a learning community?
-How do you help students be their best selves with you?
-Synchronous class December 6 Personal Philosophy Assignment due Thursday, December 9th. .
+How do you help students be their best selves with you? • Synchronous class December 7 Personal Philosophy Assignment due Thursday, December 9 th .

-Requirements:
+Requirements